ohrrpgce/ohrrpgce/README-nightly.txt

 Names are in the format: ohrrpgce-wip-GRAPHICS-MUSIC.zip

 GRAPHICS = fb = FreeBasic graphics.
-This is the default GRAPHICS = smooth2x = Same as FB with smooth scaling GRAPHICS = alleg = Allegro Game Library
+This is the default GRAPHICS = sdl = Simple Directmedia Library
+GRAPHICS = alleg = Allegro Game Library

 MUSIC = native  = Audiere + Windows MIDI